tc39/proposal-import-attributes/README.md

 ### dynamic import()

-The `import()` pseudo-function would allow module attributes to be indicated in an options bag in the second argument.
+The `import()` pseudo-function would allow import attributes to be indicated in an options bag in the second argument.

 ```js
 import("foo.json", { with: { type: "json" } })
 ```

-The second parameter to `import()` is an options bag, with the only option currently defined to be `with`: the value here is an object containing the module attributes.
+The second parameter to `import()` is an options bag, with the only option currently defined to be `with`: the value here is an object containing the import attributes.
 There are no other current proposals for entries to put in the options bag, but better safe than sorry with forward-compatibility.

 ### Integration of modules into environments